Flu Vaccination – communicating and working with GP practices

-A national GP Practice Notification Form has been agreed by PSNC, NHS England, PHE and the Department of Health and this is to be used in hard copy, by fax or electronically to notify the patient’s GP practice:
+A national GP Practice Notification Form has been agreed by PSNC, NHS England and NHS Improvement, PHE and the Department of Health and Social Care and this is to be used in hard copy or electronically to notify the patient’s GP practice.

-Where a patient presents with an adverse drug reaction following the initial vaccination and the pharmacist believes this is of clinical significance, such that the patient’s GP practice should be informed, this information should be shared with the GP practice as soon as possible either via the GP Practice Notification Form or if that has already been sent to the GP practice, by an alternative method of communication.
+Where a patient presents with an adverse drug reaction following the initial vaccination and the pharmacist believes this is of clinical significance, such that the patient’s GP practice should be informed, this information should be shared with the GP practice as soon as possible either via the GP Practice Notification Form or if that has already been sent to the GP practice, by an alternative method of communication, such as an email sent via NHSmail.

 Dealing with local issues related to the service